ducky64/lacc23-embedded/lab2_1.md

 Now that we can print text, let's try reading the light sensor.
 While the prior labs have only used digital communications, this light sensor communicates using analog, by varying a voltage according to the intensity of incoming light.
 Do note that the light sensor is set up so that less light means a higher voltage, while more light means a lower voltage.
-Under pitch darkness (such as if you cover the sensor with a finger), it should read 3.3v.

 Let's put these two things together, and try running this code: